Thirty-One Days of Italians

 Giuseppe Maria Francesco Vigo (c.1740-1836)

-faces south, looking down river.
-The statue, and the name of the county of the capital city, Terre Haute – a few hours
+south, looking down river.
+The statue, and the name of the county of the capital city, Terre Haute – a few hours drive north

-drive north – are in honor of Italian-born Giuseppe Maria Francesco Vigo, better known as Francesco Vigo or Francis
+– are in honor of Italian-born Giuseppe Maria Francesco Vigo, better known as Francesco Vigo or Francis Vigo.
+Born in

-Vigo.
-Born in Mondovi (region of Piemonte on the western border of France), no other information about his early life is
+Mondovi (region of Piemonte on the western border of France), no other information about his early life is noted.

-part of a Spanish regiment in New Orleans (then a territory of Spain).
-After leaving the service, he moved to St. Louis
+of a Spanish regiment in New Orleans (then a territory of Spain).
+After leaving the service, he moved to St. Louis and

-and became active as a merchant in fur trade.
-Vigo was a successful businessman; his knowledge of the French
+became active as a merchant in fur trade.
+Vigo was a successful businessman; his knowledge of the French language was

-language was beneficial in establishing relations with the area’s French settlers, and he treated Native Americans with
+beneficial in establishing relations with the area’s French settlers, and he treated Native Americans with respect.

 After the colonies proclaimed their independence from Britain in 1776, the battles continued for control of the land.
 In

-several forts that had been seized by the British.
-Vigo became a patriot of the American cause, befriended General
+forts that had been seized by the British.
+Vigo became a patriot of the American cause, befriended General Clark, and

-Clark, and provided funds for military maneuvers and supplies.
-While gathering information for General Clark, Vigo was
+provided funds for military maneuvers and supplies.
+While gathering information for General Clark, Vigo was captured by

-captured by British allies and held for several weeks, where he learned about Britain’s reinforcement of Fort Sackville
+British allies and held for several weeks, where he learned about Britain’s reinforcement of Fort Sackville at Vincennes; he

-at Vincennes; he later relayed his findings to General Clark.
-It’s noted that the information supplied by Vigo was
+later relayed his findings to General Clark.
+It’s noted that the information supplied by Vigo was instrumental in General

-Vigo settled in Vincennes and became an American citizen in 1783.
+Vigo settled in Vincennes, Indiana and became an American citizen in 1783.
 He petitioned the United States government to

 reimburse him for the funds he had provided to General Clark, but died before receiving a distribution.
 He bequeathed